-Yes, there are hurricanes every year in the Caribbean.
-Yes, these big storms sometimes hit land and disrupt vacations.
-No, you should not let hurricanes prevent you from taking a Caribbean trip, even during the height of hurricane season.
+While there are hurricanes every year in the Caribbean that sometimes hit land and disrupt vacations, you should not let the fear of these storms prevent you from taking a Caribbean trip, even during the height of hurricane season.

-When a tropical depression strengthens to have sustained surface wind speeds of 39 mph around its center, it is designated as a tropical storm and given a name by the World Meteorological Association.
-The first storm of the season is given an "A" name, and naming continues through the alphabet: if you see a Hurricane Zeke, you know it has been a busy hurricane season!
+When a tropical depression strengthens to have sustained surface wind speeds of 39 miles per hour around its center, it is designated as a tropical storm and given a name by the World Meteorological Association.
+The first storm of the season is given a name starting with "A," and naming continues through the alphabet— if you see a Hurricane Zeke, you know it has been a busy hurricane season.

-A storm is designated a hurricane (also known as a tropical cyclone) when its sustained surface winds reach a speed of 74 mph.
-A storm with this wind speed is called a Category 1 hurricane under the Saffir-Simpson scale; storms are rated up to Category 5, which are devastatingly powerful storms with sustained winds of 155 mph or more.
+A storm is designated a hurricane (also known as a tropical cyclone) when its sustained surface winds reach a speed of 74 miles per hour.
+A storm with this wind speed is called a Category 1 hurricane under the Saffir-Simpson scale; storms are rated up to Category 5, which are devastatingly powerful storms with sustained winds of 155 miles per hour or more.

 Different Islands, Different Risks

-The risk of hurricanes varies widely from Caribbean island to Caribbean island.
-Bermuda, like Miami, has about a one-in-four annual risk of being affected by a hurricane; the odds for Nassau, Bahamas are about one in five.
+The risk of hurricanes varies widely between Caribbean islands.
+Bermuda, like Miami, has about a 25 percent annual chance of being affected by a hurricane, and the odds for Nassau, Bahamas, are about 20 percent.

 Likewise, the islands of the Western Caribbean are less likely to be affected by hurricanes than those of the Eastern Caribbean.